Teesside International Airport

-The airport has a Civil Aviation Authority (CAA) Public Use Aerodrome Licence (number P518) that allows flights for the public transport of passengers and for flight instruction.
+The airport has a Civil Aviation Authority (CAA) Public Use Aerodrome Licence that allows flights for the public transport of passengers and for flight instruction.
 Tees Valley Combined Authority owns three-quarters of the airport and Teesside Airport Foundation owns the remainder.

-Originally Royal Air Force (RAF) station Middleton St George, the aerodrome became Tees-Side Airport in 1964, Teesside International Airport in 1987, and Durham Tees Valley Airport in 2004 before reverting to Teesside International Airport in 2019 following a poll indicating 93% of locals preferred the name, with the change occurring on 25 July 2019.
-'Teesside Airport' was common on local road signs that were either placed before 2004 or on signs with limited space for the then airport title.

 History

 RAF Middleton St George

 The aerodrome began life in January 1941 as Royal Air Force Station Middleton St. George or RAF Goosepool as known to the locals (though it has never officially held that name).
-It was the most northerly of all Bomber Command airfields, home to both RAF and Royal Canadian Air Force squadrons during WWII, and exclusively RAF post-war.
-Bombing missions from the station included those to Berlin, Hanover, Kassel, Mannheim and Munich.
+It was the most northerly of all Bomber Command airfields, home to both Royal Air Force and Royal Canadian Air Force squadrons during WWII, and exclusively RAF post-war.
 Of the many military aircraft based at the aerodrome, it is best known as home to the Avro Lancaster during the war and English Electric Lightning in the 1960s.
-In 1957, the runway was extended to its current length of 7,516 ft (2,291m).
+In 1957, the runway was extended to its current length of 7,516ft (2,291m).
 The RAF station was closed in 1964 and the airfield sold to the Ministry of Civil Aviation.